 Biologically Designed for Community

 History, anthropology, and biology teach us that humans are designed to be communal.
-People have been living in close-knit groups of 30 to 50 individuals for most of human existence as far as history tells us, and our bodies have all kinds of touch receptors and biochemical responses to engaging with other humans that support our mental, emotional, and physical health.
+People have been living in close-knit groups of 30 to 50 individuals for most of human existence as far as history and anthropology tell us.
+Our bodies have all kinds of touch receptors and biochemical responses to engaging with other humans that support our mental, emotional, and physical health.

 But now most of us are not living in the same tight-knight communities anymore.

-All the while society will point them towards more things that don’t fulfill them, such as more work, more substances, more sex, changes in romantic partnerships, changes in living situations, more ideas and information, more adventures and stimulation, and other things.
+All the while society will point them towards more things that don’t fulfill them, such as more work, more substances, more sex, changes in romantic partnerships, changes in living situations, more ideas and information, more adventures and stimulation, more technology (like having an AI friend), and other things.

 Sure, some of those things will feel good…for awhile.
-But when a fundamental way of experiencing life such as being in daily support by a community is absent, those good feelings will evaporate fast.
+But when a fundamental experience such as being in daily support by a community is absent, those good feelings will evaporate fast.

-In seeing all this, I have shifted more of my work to be a community builder.
+In seeing all this, I have shifted more of my work to be a community leader and teacher.

-I build communities, and I teach people to be community builders.
+I build communities, and I teach people to be community leaders builders.

 But what is a community?